pisgahk/nvim/README.md

 ## 2. Mac users 🍏
 (Never used mac ever, though i think that it is the same procedure.
 Just `git clone` the repo in your `.config` file.)

+This journey begun on 08.04.2025, let us see how far we will go.